YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-RENEGotiate_interval=<minutes >*

 Specifies the time in minutes to wait before attempting to perform a TLS renegotiation.
 The default -RENEGOTIATE_INTERVAL is a little over 120 minutes.
 A value of zero causes YottaDB to never attempt a renegotiation.
 The MUPIP REPLIC -SOURCE -JNLPOOL -SHOW [-DETAIL] command shows the time at which the next TLS renegotiation is scheduled, and how many such renegotiations have occurred thus far for a given secondary instance connection.
-As renegotiation requires the replication pipeline to be temporarily flushed, followed by the actual renegotiation, TLS renegotiation can cause momentary spikes in replication backlog.
+As renegotiation requires the replication pipeline to be temporarily flushed, followed by the actual renegotiation, TLS renegotiation can cause momentary spikes in the replication backlog.

 ++++++++++++++++++++++++++++++++++++++++++++++
 Shutting Down the Source Server